akargl/TweeterApp/README.md

   * Secure flag
   * Session cookie is set to `secure` and `HTTPOnly`
 * [1 point] Check your deserialization.
 Only deserialize authenticated data.
 Alternative: Use e.g. JSON
+  * We do not put anything inside the session cookie except the date.
+However, the cookie is signed and therefore, we can trust this value.

 ### Optional walls